plone/plone.recipe.codeanalysis/README.rst

     This typical configuration includes a list of CSS rules that will be ignored as they are `considered useless`_.

-    See `CSS Lint documentation`_ for a detailed list and description of the rules.
+    See `CSS Lint documentation`_ and `CSS Lint command-line interface`_ for a detailed list and description of the rules.

 **csslint-bin**
     Set the path to a custom version of CSS Lint, e.g.